James Millerd: Cartography

 In 1671 Millerd produced a map of the city, entitled An Exact delineation of the famous cittie of Bristoll and suburbs thereof composed by a scale and ichnographically described in a plate of 9 inches x 10 inches (23 x 25 cm).
-This was a properly surveyed map and much more detailed than Braun and Hogenberg's c.1574 map, which was the most detailed map previously.
+This was a properly surveyed map and much more detailed than Braun and Hogenberg's c.
+1574 map, which was previously the most detailed map.

 Encouraged by the reception and sales of his 1671 map, Millerd went on to produce the 1673 map, for which he is best known.
 On its presentation to the City Corporation, to whom it was dedicated, the Council House rewarded him 'for his present of a map of the citty, being the largest, exactest, and handsomest that was ever yet drawn of this citty.'
+The map incorporated a number of short Latin jokes, or humorous comments that relate to different parts of Bristol.

 1728 edition of 'Millerd's' map, incorporating new features, such as the recently developed Queen Square.

 At least three more editions of the 1673 map were published, which included updates to reflect Bristol's growth and development.
 The surviving later editions date to 1684, 1696 and 1728.
-The last edition was produced posthumously and incorporates numerous changes to the city that occurred in the early 18th century including the development of Queen Square.
+The last edition was produced posthumously and incorporates numerous changes to the city that occurred in the early 18th century, including the development of Queen Square.
 This map was digitised by the Bristol Record Society in 2020, with the general map and many details from it then being made available as high-resolution jpg files on Wikimedia (see 'Gallery', below).

-Millerd's map was only superseded in terms of accuracy and detail when John Rocque produced a new 'Plan of the City of Bristol' in 1742-3.
+Millerd's map was only superseded in terms of accuracy and detail when John Rocque produced a new 'Plan of the City of Bristol' in 1742–3.

 Millerd's 1673 map and its border illustrations have been widely used and reproduced by historians since the 19th century.
 His map serves as a key reference point for Professor Roger Leech's reconstruction of the medieval and early modern city.

 While copies of the original 1673 map were long unknown, in the early 20th century one was relocated and acquired by the city.
-This is now on display in Bristol Museum & Art Gallery, which also sells facsimile copies of Millerd's 1671 map, the 1673 map and the prospect.
-Following the acquisition of the 1673 copy, Thomas Chubb, Keeper of Maps at the British Museum, said of it:This must, I think be one of the most valuable documents you have in your public archives.
+This is now on display in Bristol Museum & Art Gallery, which also sells facsimile copies of Millerd's 1671 map, the 1673 map, and the prospect.
+Following the acquisition of the 1673 copy, Thomas Chubb, Keeper of Maps at the British Museum, said of it:This must, I think, be one of the most valuable documents you have in your public archives.
 So far as I know there is no plan of any other town in the Country, at that period, on the same scale and with similar interesting and valuable pictures in the margin.
 I consider it of the greatest value, and everything possible should be done for its preservation in order that it may be handed down to posterity in its present good condition.